 The compressible and block-structured finite volume flow solver FLOWer was used for the simulations.
-FLOWer

-- 130 was originally developed by the German Aerospace Center, DLR (Kroll et al., 2000).
+FLOWer was originally developed by the German Aerospace Center (DLR) (Kroll et al., 2000).
 Since then, the code has been extended and improved at the authors' institute for highly resolved simulations of wind turbines.
-Regarding the boundary conditions, at the inflow a FLOWer internal boundary condition was chosen that allows the inflow of user-defined turbulence fields or turbulence fields extracted from simulations or measurements.
-These are transient 2-dimensional turbulence fields, which are fed into the computational domain in both of these approaches.
-Thus, - 135 3-dimensional turbulent fields can be simulated through the propagation of these transient 2D fields.
+Regarding the boundary conditions, at the inflow a FLOWer internal boundary condition was chosen that allows the inflow of

+- 105 user-defined turbulence or turbulence extracted from simulations or measurements.
 At the ground a friction no-slip wall with the setting of a wall temperature was used.
 The lateral boundary conditions were chosen to be periodic.
-A far-field boundary condition with a zero gradient was set at the top boundary and at the outlet.
+A far-field boundary condition with 0-order extrapolation was set at the top boundary and at the outlet.
 This allows inflow and outflow across the boundaries and behaves robustly regarding pressure gradients, which is important in turbulent flows and especially for thermal stratification.
-This boundary condition also suppresses - 140 possible reflections of disturbances at the numerical boundaries, which can arise from the standard far-field condition due to introducing default values at the edges.
+This boundary condition also suppresses possible reflections - 110 of disturbances at the numerical boundaries, which can arise from the standard far-field condition due to introducing default values at the edges.

-Regarding the numerical methods, a second-order Jameson-Schmidt-Turkel scheme (Jameson, 1991) was used to calculate the fluxes in the lowest 10 m near the ground, because of the high aspect ratios caused by small cells and the orography.
-The rest of the domain is realised with a fifth-order weighted essentially non-oscillatory (WENO)

-- 145~ scheme (Schäferlein et al., 2013) for a better preservation of turbulence. - The turbulence model used in the RANS region is the Shear-Stress-Transport (SST) model from Menter (1994).
-Bangga et al. (2017) obtained the numerically most stable results for FLOWer with this turbulence model in DDES wind turbine simulations, which fit measured data best, justifying the selection.
+Regarding the numerical methods, the atmospheric boundary layer is simulated with the second-order Jameson-Schmidt-Turkel scheme (Jameson et al., 1981) until a height of approximately 10 m above-the-ground, because of the high aspect ratios caused by small cells and the orography.
+The rest of the domain is realised with a fifth-order weighted essentially non-oscillatory (WENO) scheme (Schäferlein et al., 2013).
+The used turbulence model is the Shear-Stress-Transport (SST) model from Menter (1994).
+Bangga et al. (2017) obtained the most stable results for FLOWer with this turbulence model in DDES wind turbine simulations, which fit measured data best, justifying the selection.
 It is also the most used model in the wind energy and helicopter aerodynamics working groups at the authors' institute.
-By replacing the turbulent

-- 150 length scale $L{RANS}$ outside the boundary layer with the LES filter width, the turbulence model behaves like a Smagorinsky sub grid scale model, thereby it generates eddy viscosity as a function of the strain rate and the filter size.
 An implicit dual-time stepping is applied for time integration with 100 inner iterations for each time step.
 This setup is valid for all simulations of this study.
-The Courant-Friedrichs-Lewy (CFL) number in the innermost domain was set to 0.4 for the simulations without a wind turbine.
-Since the characteristics of the vertical velocity - 155 distribution of the wind in the lower atmosphere can generally be described by sheared velocity profiles, whereby the wind speed increases above the altitude, the hub height was used as a reference position to determine the CFL number in these studies.
-After incorporating the wind turbine into the domain, the time step was reduced to adapt it to a rotor azimuth movement of 2°, which was needed for detailed aerodynamic evaluations of the turbine.
+The Courant-Friedrichs-Lewy (CFL) number in the innermost domain was set to 0.4 for the simulations without wind turbine.
+For the sheared velocity profile, the hub height was used as a reference position to determine the CFL number.
+After integrating the wind turbine into the domain, the time step was reduced to adapt it to a rotor azimuth movement of 2°, which was needed for detailed aerodynamic evaluations of the turbine.
 This resulted in a CFL number of 0.2.
-In order to achieve high accuracy of the results, all studies in this paper were - 160 conducted with DDES simulations.
+In order to achieve high accuracy of

+- the results, all studies in this paper were conducted with DDES simulations.
 Using this method, a shielding function prevents the attached boundary layer from switching into the LES mode and generating grid-induced separation.
 The area of the LES region and the region modelled with URANS were examined in a preliminary study.
-For this purpose, the resolved areas of turbulence kinetic energy $k{res}$ were compared quantitatively with the total TKE ( $k{tot}=k{res}+k{mod}$ ) for each cell in the whole domain to identify which areas are modelled by URANS and which are resolved by LES.
-The ratio $\frac{k{res}}{k{tot}}$ shows to - 165 what extent turbulence in certain areas is resolved.
-Thus, this study revealed that cells of the lowest approximately 0.5 m above-the-ground are modelled.
+For this purpose, the resolved areas of turbulence kinetic energy k{res} were divided by the total TKE (k{tot}=k{res}+k{mod}) for each cell in the whole domain.
+Thus, the study revealed that cells of the lowest approximately 0.5 m above-theground are modelled.
 The entire rest of the background mesh is simulated by LES.
-This preliminary study is valid for all simulations shown in this paper.
+This preliminary study is valid - for all simulations shown in this paper.